Skip to main content

 This includes any individually identifiable health information, from your name and social security number to your medical diagnoses and lab results.
 Healthcare providers, health plans, and healthcare clearinghouses are considered “covered entities” and must comply with HIPAA’s stringent rules.
 This means they are legally obligated to implement administrative, physical, and technical safeguards to ensure the confidentiality, integrity, and availability of your electronic PHI.

 A crucial extension of HIPAA involves “business associates.”
-A is any person or entity that performs a function or service on behalf of a covered entity that involves the use or disclosure of PHI.
+A business associate is any person or entity that performs a function or service on behalf of a covered entity that involves the use or disclosure of PHI.
 This could include a billing company, a data analysis firm, or, in some cases, the developer of a software application.

 The protections of HIPAA apply to your healthcare provider and may extend to an app developer if a formal Business Associate Agreement is in place.